Rest for the Weary

 A. Jesus offers rest to the weary and burdened.

 Notice several things here.
 First of all, look at Jesus’ invitation.
 Jesus offers rest to the weary and burdened.
 It is an open invitation.
 No one is excluded.
 “Come to me all you who are weary and burdened.”
-If you are weary and burdened this morning, then this offer is open to you.
+If you are weary and burdened this morning, then you qualify!
+This offer is open to you.

 Life is full of struggles and hardships.
 It is easy to grow weary; it is normal to get discouraged; it is common to stumble under the weight of life’s burdens.
 Jesus offers you rest.
 The word translated “rest” in verse 28 is a word that means “to be still” or “to cease from movement.”
 Jesus offers to take all the strivings and restless longings of your heart and give you rest.

-And that word “give” is important.
+And that word “give” is also important.
 “Come to me all you who are weary and burdened, and I will give you rest.”
-It is a gift.
+This is Jesus’ gift to you.
 You do not have to earn it.
 You do not have to deserve it.
 You only need to respond to Jesus’ invitation.

 B. Jesus is gentle and humble in heart.